outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- what are useful variants of neural networks, like how 'weight encodes variable relevance/importance' so it could encode other structures of relevance like 'similarity to interface variables', or how 'weight as in a spectrum of relevance' could be replaced by alternatives like 'alternate relevance structures' like 'relevance definition structures'

+		- identify new graph sequences like 'graphs connecting extremes/spectrums/structures of interface variables (like graphs from simplicity to complexity, like "graphs of one interface variable and its structures connected to graphs of multiple interface variables and their structures")'

 II.
 Queries and Results